PrefectHQ/terraform-provider-prefect/docs/data-sources/block.md

 ### Read-Only

 - `created` (String) Timestamp of when the resource was created (RFC3339)
 - `data` (String, Sensitive) The user-inputted Block payload, as a JSON string.
 The value's schema will depend on the selected `type` slug.
-Use `prefect block types inspect <slug>` to view the data schema for a given Block type.
+Use `prefect block type inspect <slug>` to view the data schema for a given Block type.
 - `updated` (String) Timestamp of when the resource was updated (RFC3339)